shopgo-magento1/magento-payfort/README.md

 `v1.2.3`

+- Fix hots to host url in plugin configurations

+`v1.2.3`

 - Fix e-mail issue on place order, the e-mail  now will be sent only for success orders.
 - Send order invoice e-mail.